larsjuvik/bank-system/README.md

 docker run --name bank-system -d -p 8080:8080 bank-system
 ```

+## Goals (as of yet)

+- [ ] A data table for Admins to manage users
+- [ ] A home page for users, where they can add bank accounts
+- [ ] A transactions page, where users can see transactions from a specific account

 ## Attributions

 Thank you to the following libraries and frameworks :heart: